 The Ad Hoc Platform is a digital platform that provides participants with a secure and efficient way of communicating and sharing case materials in ad hoc arbitrations and arbitrations administered by other arbitration institutes.
 This regards all documents, such as submissions, procedural orders, and exhibits.
 The Ad Hoc Platform ensures that participants in the arbitration receive communication at the same time and it eases the administration of the arbitration by having a calendar for relevant dates and deadlines as well as a notice board for the arbitral tribunal to communicate practical information to the parties.
 There is also the possibility to archive the documents after the arbitration has been concluded.

-The SCC Secretariat will, however, assist by setting up a site on the Ad Hoc Platform and administer user rights.
+The SCC Secretariat will, assist in setting up a site on the Ad Hoc Platform and administer user rights.
 Only participants to the arbitration will have access to the site and the material on it.
 The SCC Secretariat will not access the site or its content unless instructed to do so by any of the participants.
 Just as with any SCC arbitration, all information on the Ad Hoc Platform will be kept in strict confidentiality.

 Fee, terms and conditions